Cabinet of Tuvalu

 The Cabinet of Tuvalu is the executive branch of the government of Tuvalu.

 It is drawn from, and responsible to, the legislative branch, the unicameral Parliament of Tuvalu.
 After every legislative election, members of parliament (MPs) elect one of their own as prime minister.
 The latter then appoints ministers from among the MPs to form a cabinet.
 (Officially, ministers are appointed by the Governor-General of Tuvalu, who represents the monarch, with the governor-general acting on the advice of the prime minister).
 Initially, the Constitution provided that the number of members of cabinet (excluding the prime minister) must not be more than one third of the number of members of parliament.
 This was amended by the Constitution of Tuvalu (Amendment) Act 2007, which provides that up to half of the members of parliament may be appointed to cabinet (in addition to the prime minister).
 As there are no political parties in Tuvalu, and MPs are independent members representing the interest of their constituency, the prime minister is usually careful to appoint MPs from different parts of the country as cabinet members.
 There are currently 16 MPs.

 The Constitution of Tuvalu states that the cabinet is responsible to parliament.
 The latter may dismiss it through a vote of no confidence.

 Current Cabinet

+Following the 2024 Tuvaluan general election, Feleti Teo was appointed as prime minister on 26 February 2024, after he was elected unopposed by the parliament.
+On 27 February, Teo appointed the members of the Cabinet.

+Natano Cabinet (2019-2024)

 Following the 2019 Tuvaluan general election, on 19 September 2019, the members of parliament elected Kausea Natano from Funafuti as Prime Minister, and Samuelu Teo was elected as Speaker of the Parliament of Tuvalu.

 Mrs. Teniku Talesi Honolulu, the acting Governor-General of Tuvalu convened the Parliament of Tuvalu to meet on 19 September 2019, at which Kausea Natano was elected as Prime Minister of Tuvalu.
 Natano appointed the members of the Cabinet, which met for the first time on 20 September 2019.